Suzy Kendall: Career

 In 2012, Kendall made her first film appearance in 35 years in Berberian Sound Studio, billed in some sources as the mother of the lead character Gilderoy, played by Toby Jones, though the end credits on the film list her as "special guest screamer".
 The film is about a sound engineer working on an Italian horror film, which alludes to several appearances Kendall made in Italian genre films during the 1970s.

 Personal life

 In 1968, Kendall married pianist, comedian and actor Dudley Moore.
 They divorced in 1972 and remained friends until Moore's death in 2002.

-She married musician Sandy Harper shortly after her divorce.
+She married musician Sandy Harper (Alexander James Christopher Harper) shortly after her divorce.
 He was subsequently befriended by Moore who became godfather to their daughter Elodie Harper.
 In 2002 she hosted a memorial service for Moore attended by her second husband and daughter.

 As of 2018, Kendall and Harper live in London.
-Their daughter, Elodie, is a journalist (at ITV Anglia) and novelist.